LionyxML/nocurses/readme.md

 It is aimed to simple applications where ncurses is simple "too much".

-Inspired on the old Borland conio.h for DOS.
+Inspired by the old Borland conio.h for DOS.

 Functions Provided